masasam/emacs-easy-hugo/README.md

 easy-hugo-previewtime "Preview display time."

-If you want to change default postdir.
+If you want to change default easy-hugo-postdir.

-If not set the default postdir will be "content/post".
+If not set the default easy-hugo-postdir will be "content/post".

 Easy-hugo will not start when easy-hugo-postdir don't exists.